-Curriculum should facilitate and encourage active student engagement in learning in all modalities.
+Curriculum should facilitate and encourage active student engagement in learning.
 In addition to time on tasks related to readings, course participation, knowledge development, projects, and assignments, learners engage in experiential and active learning designed to be inclusive for a diverse student body, and to improve skills and the application of knowledge in practice.
-Curriculum facilitates and encourages frequentregular, productivemeaningful learner-to-learner and learner-to-faculty academic and learner-to-industry professional engagement.
-Successful teaching and learning demand high levels of such interactionengagement.
-The peer review team should seek examples of interactionengagement across all modalities.
-Examples of meaningful learner-to-faculty engagement include:
+Curriculum facilitates and encourages frequent, productive learner-to-learner and learner-to-faculty academic and learner-to-industry professional engagement.
+Successful teaching and learning demand high levels of such interaction.
+The peer review team should seek examples of interaction.
+As examples, the peer review team might expect that learners interact with each other outside of class through student organization activities, that faculty hold office hours to meet with learners, that there are applied projects and service learning opportunities, and that faculty and learners read current literature and news reports related to curricular subject matter.